What are PC and PS items?

 Confused about these building industry acronyms, don’t worry some builders don’t know the difference either.

 PC stands for Prime Cost item.
-A Prime Cost item is an amount of money which has been allowed for an items in the project for which the labour which goes with that item has been included within the total price of the project.
+A Prime Cost item is an amount of money which has been allowed for an item in the project for which the labour which goes with that item has been included within the total price of the project.
 The PC amount is to supply the item only.

 Hope that helps you to distinguish the difference.